RafaFT/100-days-of-code/r2-log.md

 1. Removed the use of workdays API on the calculate-indicator.

 2. Wrote a script to profile the old calculate-indicator with it's new version.
 While the time necessary to perform calculations with dates within the indicator's range were virtually the same, calculations where the _end\_date_ was higher than the indicator's _latest\_date_ went from 0.75 to 0.15 seconds =).

+### R2D16 - 2020/05/23

+Today I merged feature and development branches into master.
+Spent the day writting tag annotations, taking care of deployments and services versions numbers...
+Still not done.